Information researched and published on this site:

 What WHO reported on 4 May 2026

-• WHO stated the ship departed Ushuaia, Argentina, on , carrying 147 people (88 passengers and 59 crew) from 23 nationalities, followed South Atlantic routing with multiple remote stops, and as of 4 May was moored off Cabo Verde.
+• WHO stated the ship departed Ushuaia, Argentina, on 1 April 2026, carrying 147 people from 23 nationalities, followed South Atlantic routing with multiple remote stops, and as of 4 May was moored off Cabo Verde.

 How ECDC updates refined laboratory details

-• On , ECDC announced two laboratory-confirmed hantavirus infections plus one suspected case among 147 passengers and crew from 23 countries, with the ship off Cabo Verde; additional aspects (virus species, exact transmission route) were still under investigation.
+• On 5 May 2026, ECDC announced two laboratory-confirmed hantavirus infections plus one suspected case among passengers and crew from 23 countries, with the ship off Cabo Verde.

-• ECDC outlined a working hypothesis that some travelers might have been exposed before embarkation in Argentina (where Andes virus circulates) with subsequent transmission possibilities on board given the closed environment, while stressing that confirmed person-to-person spread requires prolonged close contact for Andes virus.
+• ECDC outlined a working hypothesis that some travelers might have been exposed before embarkation in Argentina, where Andes virus circulates, with subsequent transmission possibilities on board given the closed environment.

 Official response themes

-WHO listed coordinated measures among Cabo Verde, the Netherlands, South Africa, Spain, and the United Kingdom: sharing passenger manifests with Argentine IHR focal points, advising maximal physical distancing on board, conducting epidemiologic investigations, evacuating severely ill patients, forwarding specimens to NICD South Africa and—with WHO logistical support—to Institut Pasteur de Dakar, and activating WHO emergency medical team discussions with the EU Emergency Response Coordination Centre for clinical evacuation capacity.
+WHO listed coordinated measures among Cabo Verde, the Netherlands, South Africa, Spain, and the United Kingdom: sharing passenger manifests with Argentine IHR focal points, advising maximal physical distancing on board, conducting epidemiologic investigations, evacuating severely ill patients, forwarding specimens to NICD South Africa and Institut Pasteur de Dakar, and activating WHO emergency medical team discussions with the EU Emergency Response Coordination Centre.

-WHO passenger guidance published in the same Disease Outbreak News included 45 days of active symptom monitoring for travelers and crew, emphasis on hand hygiene, avoiding dry sweeping in favor of damp cleaning with ventilation, self-isolation when symptomatic, medical masking during respiratory symptoms, and immediate clinical evaluation if illness worsens.
+WHO passenger guidance included 45 days of active symptom monitoring, hand hygiene, damp cleaning with ventilation, self-isolation when symptomatic, masking during respiratory symptoms, and immediate clinical evaluation if illness worsens.

 How this differs from routine U.S. Sin Nombre risk

 Travel-associated clusters differ from the classic rural, rodent-exposure risk messaging emphasized by CDC for Sin Nombre and other North American strains.
-Readers concerned about everyday prevention should still prioritize CDC's rodent exclusion and safe-cleaning guidance on the Stay Safe page; travelers who were present during this voyage should rely on instructions from their health authority and WHO updates rather than unofficial summaries.
+Readers concerned about everyday prevention should still prioritize CDC’s rodent exclusion and safe-cleaning guidance; travelers who were present during this voyage should rely on instructions from their health authority and WHO updates rather than unofficial summaries.

 Sources